WASCIV/Online-CA-WebPortal/README.md

 ## How to use the this Portal in Windows ?

-1. First Of make sure to install everything from JavaTools.zip
+1. First Of make sure to install everything from JavaTools (https://drive.google.com/drive/folders/16qfiSm5G8_wc3iifEFR8Tbo5QnhLL__o?usp=share_link)

 2. Then As mentioned in screenshot do the changes to the properties and make sure to Install Apache..You can only host on Localhost